 To this point, it does not appear that the U.S. Supreme Court has had occasion to weigh in on whether governmental entities, like schools and offices, can force their employees to use a person’s preferred pronouns.

-However, in his dissenting opinion in Bostock v.
-Clayton County, Georgia, 590 U.S. ____ (2020), where the Court ruled that employers could not, under its interpretation of Title VII of the Civil Rights Act of 1964, fire individuals on the basis that they were gay, Justice Samuel Alito addressed the issue of freedom of speech and the use of gender-neutral or personal pronouns.
+However, Justice Samuel Alito in a dissenting opinion in Bostock v.
+Clayton County, Georgia, 590 U.S. ____ (2020), warned that the court's decision in that case could lead to claims of sexual discrimination against those who failed to use a person's preferred pronouns, interfering with constitutional rights of freedom of speech.
+In Bostock, the Court ruled that employers could not, under its interpretation of Title VII of the Civil Rights Act of 1964, fire individuals on the basis that they were gay or transgender.

 In a more obscure precedent in 1964, Hamilton v.
 Alabama, the U.S. Supreme Court eventually overturned a conviction for criminal contempt against Mary Hamilton, a leader of the Congress of Racial Equality, for refusing to answer questions after a prosecutor refused to refer to her as “Miss Hamilton” using a courtesy title as prosecutors did for similarly situated white defendants.
 The Court did not, however, issue an explanation of this decision, which appears to have had more of a racial than a sexual component.